Austinmcmaster/startup/README.md

 For this deliverable I properly styled the application into its final appearence though it may be changed as furthur functioanlity is added.
 For exmaple the pie chart currently is just a css pie chart where as it will eventually be a caluclation later.
 I also added a sign up page for login capabilities just so a user can be added to a database.
 Stylying has been refined but, small changes may come.
+Its resizing will come with javascript in the future.

 * **Header, footer and main content body**- Properly styled
 * **Navigation elements**- They appear inside the header and have a hover animation.
 Spacing looks good.